How to Photograph the Northern Lights

 What is the best way to photograph the Northern Lights?
 What camera is best for capturing the aurora, and what camera settings are recommended?
 Continue reading to learn the best tips on how to photograph the Northern Lights.

 Witnessing the Northern Lights tops the bucket list of many adventurers.
 Iceland is one of the few places in the world where they can reliably be found.
-A wealth of tours dedicated to locating them have blossomed to meet demand.
+A wealth of tours dedicated to locating them has blossomed to meet demand, and you can book fantastic northern lights hotels to increase your chances of spotting them.

 The chance to experience the aurora dancing over the country’s dramatic landscapes is nothing short of breathtaking.
 It is little wonder why many guests want to capture their beauty on film.